laurelch/hexagon/README.md

     - [Utilities](#utilities)

 ## Goal
-Implement a game involving one or more players, where they move, collaborate, and fight enemies in a hexagonal grid.
+Implement a game involving one or more players in the future, where they move, collaborate, and fight enemies in a hexagonal grid.

 ## Implementation
 This project is implemented in HTML5, CSS, and JavaScript with [Stage.js](https://piqnt.com/stage.js/).

 ## Gameplay
-The player controls the character (represented as circle) that starts from the center in the screen, and will encounter pre-defined or random enemies.
+The player controls the character (represented as a circle) that starts from the center of the screen and will encounter random enemies.

+### Lv.
+1
+The player toggles the moving range and wins if they move to the hexagon cell where the enemy resides.

+### Future
-Several forms of attack is available for player to choose.
-Different forms may have different range, distance, and damage.
+Several forms of attack will be available for players to choose from.
+Different forms may have different ranges, distances, and damage.

 ## References
 ### Theories